mnr/writing-wip/kwak-anthology.md

 She opened up a window with a diagram of AI logic.
 None of it made sense to Araci, but it was something he could provide to the Police programming team.

-"Somehow, the oven filled with gas.
-It probably spilled out into the room.
+"The oven filled with gas.
 The AI didn’t know, so it lit the oven.
 WorldFood’s testing was not as careful as it should be.
 If they release these meals they’re going to cause consumers to question the safety of the Hestia oven.
 That’s bad for profits.”

 “And we’ll be able to test this when the meal shows up?”

 She stood up.
-“Yes, you’ll be able to confirm what I’ve told you.
-And when you do, we would appreciate it if you pulled the summons from Hestia and sent it to WorldFood instead.”
+“Yes, you’ll be able to confirm what I’ve told you.”

-"I'll be looking foward to confirming your wild conspiracy theories," said Araci.
+"I'll be looking forward to confirming your wild conspiracy theories," said Araci.

 // -----